Services for our customers – maximum transparency for maximum grid security in Europe.

 As a Regional Security Coordinator (RSC), TSCNET Services plays a central role in maintaining the European power supply.
 We support transmission system operators (TSOs) in coping with the challenges of energy transition in Europe with a range of special services that the TSOs have entrusted to us.
 The impacts of the energy system transformation and of the European internal electricity market on the volume and volatility of electricity flows require supraregional management – 24 hours a day, 365 days a year.

-It is an essential part of our corporate identity that our most important customers are also our shareholders: the TSOs from Austria, Croatia, Czechia, Denmark, Germany, Hungary, the Netherlands, Poland, Romania, Slovakia, Slovenia, and Switzerland.
+It is an essential part of our corporate identity that our most important customers are also our shareholders: the TSOs from Austria, Croatia, Czechia, Germany, Hungary, the Netherlands, Poland, Romania, Slovakia, Slovenia, and Switzerland.

 Following the decision of the Agency for the Cooperation of Energy Regulators (ACER) of 17 November 2016, the entire European electricity transmission grid was divided into Capacity Calculation Regions (CCR).
 The requirements of the European network codes are the building blocks for the future organisation of market and operational functions within the CCRs.
 They also define the common standards and principles on the basis of which RSCs and TSOs cooperate.
 Together with other RSCs, TSCNET supports the TSOs in the following CCRs: